ama-team/voxengine-scenario-framework/README.md

 on customData (either VoxEngine.customData or call.customData,
 depending on scenario trigger type), and then recursively merge them.
 Please note that if deserializer fails (throws error or returns rejected thenable), the whole scenario will be aborted.
+Deserializer is **allowed** to take some time and return a promise (basically, it's a regular `handler` with possible timeout and stuff), so you can perform HTTP calls inside.

 By default, framework will try to decode JSON out of customData and silently proceed on fail.

+Please note that VoxEngine docs [state][VoxEngine.customData] that there is 200-byte limit on custom data, so if you need a lot of data, it's better just to store it using HTTP backend and pass only ID.

 ## Timeouts